mongodb/specifications/source/change-streams.rst

      * the existing document, respectively.
      *
      * For operations of type ‘update’, this key will contain a copy of the full
-     * version of the document from *some point* after the update occurred.
+     * version of the document from some point after the update occurred.
 If the
-     * document was deleted since the updated happened, it will be null */
+     * document was deleted since the updated happened, it will be null.
+     */
     fullDocument: Document | null;